Verint Systems: IPO, acquisitions

 In July 2008 Amit Bohensky founded Focal-Info, a software company focused on web data extraction and analytics.
-The following month Focal-Info had been bought by Verint for an undisclosed amount, with Bohensky hired back on to lead Focal-Info's "extendend activity" within Verint.
+The following month Focal-Info had been bought by Verint for an undisclosed amount, with Bohensky hired back on to lead Focal-Info's "extended activity" within Verint.
 A subsequent acquisition was of Iontas, in early 2010, a provider of desktop analytics solutions.

 Beginning with a stock options backdating scandal in 2006, parent company Comverse Technology suffered a series of financial reporting problems, losses and layoffs, with one consequence that both Comverse and Verint were delisted from the NASDAQ stock market in 2007 and ended up on the Pink Sheets.
 In July 2010, Verint was relisted on the NASDAQ stock market under the symbol VRNT.
 By that year, there was considerable talk that Comverse Technology would sell its remaining interest in Verint, with some private equity firms mentioned as possible buyers.
 In September 2011, Verint acquired Global Management Technologies Corporation, paying around $25 million for it.

 Full independence

 In August 2012, Verint announced that it would buy out Comverse Technology's stake in it, in a transaction valued at around $800 million.
 An FBR Capital Markets analyst said the move "finally eliminates a major overhang on the name by removing Comverse's majority ownership stake."
 The deal was finalized in February 2013.

-On February 3, 2014, Verint Systems completed acquisition of KANA Software Inc. from Accel-KKR for $514.2 million.

-On November 16, 2016, Verint Systems completed acquisition of the customer experience software company OpinionLab for an undisclosed amount.

-On December 19, 2017, Verint Systems completed acquisition of the Intelligent Virtual Assistant company Next IT for $30 million cash plus up to $21 million in future payments.

-On February 1, 2021, Verint spun off Cognyte, a division catering to governments, to become a pure-play customer engagement vendor.